-When I first stepped foot in St. Sebastian School, I was immediately moved by the rich diversity of our caring, curious, intelligent, and well-mannered student body, each child adding his or her unique spirit and gifts to the educational environment.
+When I first stepped into St. Sebastian School, I was immediately moved by the rich diversity of our caring, curious, and well-mannered student body, each child adding his or her unique spirit and gifts to the educational environment.
 Truly it was an experience unparalleled to any other school I have known.
-I was further impressed by the caliber and joy of the faculty and staff, while moved by the warmth of our parents and families.
+I was further impressed by the caliber and cheerfulness of the faculty and staff, while moved by the warmth of our parents and families.
 The investment of the parish community, successful alumnae, and Seb’s families – both past and present – collectively speaks to the special community so many have worked to cultivate for over 100 years.
-I am committed to preserving this history, while continuing to grow our efforts to ensure excellence in education and life-giving experiences in faith are the standard for the children of St. Sebastian School.
+As principal, I am committed to preserving this history, while continuing to grow our efforts to ensure excellence in education and life-giving experiences in faith are the standard for the children of St. Sebastian School.

 Thank you for your support, and may God bless you.